JWF-Official/otto-search-open-source/docs/admin/buildhosts.rst

 Most of the sphinx requirements are installed from :origin:`setup.py` and the docs can be build from scratch with ``make docs.html``.
 For better math and image processing additional packages are needed.
-The XeTeX_ needed not only for PDF creation, it's also needed for :ref:`math` when HTML output is build.
+The XeTeX_ needed not only for PDF creation, its also needed for :ref:`math` when HTML output is build.

 To be able to do :ref:`sphinx:math-support` without CDNs, the math are rendered as images (``sphinx.ext.imgmath`` extension).